Listen to the audiobook:

 The University of California–Santa Cruz offers a seminar course called The Theory and Practice of Resistance and Social Movements.
 The course description is as follows: “The goal of this seminar is to learn how to organize a revolution.
 We will learn what communities past and present have done and are doing to resist, challenge, and overcome systems of power including (but not limited to) global capitalism, state oppression, and racism.”

-Bill Ayers, with the title of Distinguished Professor at the University of Illinois at Chicago, is a 1960s-era radical and the leader of the Weather Underground, originally called Weatherman, which was a faction of the Students for a Democratic Society (SDS).
+Bill Ayers, previously a distinguished professor at the University of Illinois at Chicago, is a 1960s-era radical and the leader of the Weather Underground, originally called Weatherman, which was a faction of the Students for a Democratic Society.
 In 1969, the Weatherman went underground and became the first domestic terrorist organization in the United States.
 It dedicated its efforts to organizing radical students, who took part in terrorist activities designed to inflame racial conflict.

 A web of left-wing progressives successfully prevented the FBI from arresting Ayers.
-He re-emerged in 1980 and circumvented the law to avoid criminal justice.
-He became a faculty member at the University of Illinois–Chicago, where he studies early childhood education.
+He reemerged in 1980 and circumvented the law to avoid criminal justice.
+He became a faculty member at the University of Illinois–Chicago, where he researched early childhood education.
 His political views were unchanged, and he has shown no remorse for his terrorist attacks.
-Ayers successively became associate professor, professor, and eventually reached his current standing of Distinguished Professor.
-He also received the title of Senior University Scholar, the institution’s highest honor.
+Ayers successively became associate professor, professor, and eventually reached the standing of distinguished professor.
+He also received the title of senior university scholar, the institution’s highest honor.

-Each title Ayer received was the result of a joint decision on the part of his colleagues in the department.
+Each title Ayers received was the result of a joint decision on the part of his colleagues in the department.
 This itself reflects the university’s tacit acknowledgment and support for his terrorist past.

 e.
 Denying America’s Great Traditions